Jake Burger Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Jake Burger (.167 on-base percentage in past 10 games, 121 points below season-long percentage), battle starter Andrew Heaney and the Texas Rangers at Guaranteed Rate Field, Monday at 8:10 PM ET.
+The Chicago White Sox, including Jake Burger (.150 batting average in his past 10 games), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

 Jake Burger Game Info & Props vs. the Rangers